 There are 15 different areas in Glasgow included in GoWell – one of which is Govan.
-We are focussing our study of Govan on two areas of housing to the east and west of the shopping centre as shown on the map.
+We are focusing our study of Govan on two areas of housing to the east and west of the shopping centre as shown on the map.

-We are carrying out a number of resident surveys.
-These consist of interviews conducted face-to-face at people’s homes and include a whole range of questions about how people feel about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.
+We have carried out a number of resident surveys over our ten-year study.
+These consisted of interviews conducted face-to-face in people’s homes and included a whole range of questions about how people felt about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.

 If you've been involved in one of our surveys you can find additional information about your participation here.

 We have conducted four surveys in Govan to date: in 2006 in which 134 residents were interviewed; 2008 in which 111 residents were interviewed; 2011 in which 127 residents were interviewed; and 2015 in which 149 residents were interviewed.
 In total, 521 interviews took place.

 A small selection of findings from these four surveys with Govan residents are shown below: